 Concrete is one of the most commonly used materials in the construction of modern homes, especially in India.
 Since its invention in the early 19th century, there have been many technological advances that have helped in increasing its quality.
-Admixtures constitute one such technology that is frequently used in home construction.
+Admixtures constitute one such technology that is frequently used in home construction and help enhance specific concrete properties like durability, workability and setting time.
 Read on to learn more about what an admixture is and what its types are.

 What is an Admixture?